amf3/just_enough/README.md

 1) need to export BR2_EXTERNAL value
 2) Need to call make O=builddir so we don't pollute repo with temp files
 3) Capture `make external-deps` into release notes
+4) Tag containers with BuildRoot Relase/Version & allow for tag revisions